Fasteners

 • Describe common assembly methods.

-• Describe an assembly site.
+• Describe assembly sites.

 • Describe manual assembly lines.